sip03ds/viofunction/README.md

 ```

 For users you can also use `CompanyName` attribute.
 In my humble opinion it has more operational overhead, since considering future use, IT Department of Company A may support more than one Company.
-In this case you have to go back and update every dynamic administrative unit and dynamic rule in relevant AAD dynamic group with the new Company Name, hence my suggestion to use an other distinct attribute.
+In this case you must go back and update every dynamic administrative unit and dynamic rule in relevant AAD dynamic group with the new Company Name, hence my suggestion to use another distinct attribute.
-Considering also hybrid environments, we may have extension attributes being synchronized and populated from on-premise Active Directory where we already populate this attribute and we may use that one in AAD.
+Considering also hybrid environments, we may have extension attributes being synchronized and populated from on-premises Active Directory where we already populate this attribute, and we may use that one in AAD.

 Then we create a group with Administrators per company.
 For Company A, we name it `IT Department of Company A` and it contains all administrators of Company A.
 We can use any type of group (Dynamic , Privileged Access Group, in case you want to use Privileged Identity Management).
 For dynamic you can leverage on `user.CompanyName`, `user.employeeOrgData` and `user.department`.